OpenNebula/docs/source/operation/users_groups_management/showback.rst

-         -g, --group group         Group name or id to filter the results -x, --xml                 Show the resource in xml format -j, --json                Show the resource in json format --describe                Describe list columns
+         -g, --group group         Group name or id to filter the results -x, --xml                 Show the resource in xml format -j, --json                Show the resource in json format -v, --verbose             Verbose mode
+         -h, --help                Show this message
+         -V, --version             Show version and copyright information --describe                Describe list columns
          -l, --list x,y,z          Selects columns to display with list command --csv                     Write table in csv format
+         --user name               User name used to connect to OpenNebula --password password       Password to authenticate with OpenNebula --endpoint endpoint       URL of OpenNebula xmlrpc frontend

 Disable Showback in Sunstone